 What are the Ashes?
 Cricket's oldest rivalry explained

-The Ashes are taking place in Australia at the moment and England are doing badly.
-But what's the Ashes all about?
+The Ashes are taking place in England at the moment, but what is is all about?

-The Ashes is the name given to any Test cricket series involving England and Australia.
+The Ashes is the name given to a special cricket series involving England and Australia.

 The two nations meet roughly every two years, with the winners claiming one of the most famous (and smallest) trophies in sport, the Ashes urn.